nathants/go-dynamolock/readme.md

 ## how

-a record in dynamodb uses a uuid and a timetamp to coordinate callers.
+a record in dynamodb uses a uuid and a timestamp to coordinate callers.

 to lock, a caller finds the uuid missing and adds it.